daviddechaux/Kingmaker/readme.md

 - Put the dropdown to the default value
 - Use a proper framework to do the stuff done by jQuery (vueJs, React, whateverJs)
 - Add a calendar (or something that display date)
+- What is the utility of the name of the element vs title ?
+- Fill the dropdown automatically instead of using the crappy object

 ## Nope
 - Possibility to choose map (use the kingmaker video-game map ?)